crufter/hakit/README.md

     Y                :empty                      - :empty selector
     Y                :parent                     - :parent selector

-See the tests of Spice for usage example.
+See the tests of Spice for usage examples.

 #### Hakit.Db
 Typeclasses (currently only one, a simplistic one) which reprents db drivers.

 #### Hakit.Db.Mongo
-Mongo implementation of a db driver found in Hakit.Db
+MongoDB implementation of a db driver found in Hakit.Db

 #### Hakit.Routing
 Routing made easy.